Chapter 24:

 “As for Kazama’s earlier question,” Kazuo said, “we’re mediators between the Egregore.
 Most of them hail from a major industrialized power.
 Lisa Everest from America.
 Fang Fang from China.
 Our youngest Egregore Baba Yaga from Russia.”

-“Conflict between the Egregore is both an international incident and a risk to public safety,” Kazuo continued.
-“Any clash between them could be seen as an act of aggression.
-Each of these countries would likely prefer their adversaries not have an Egregore of their own.
+“Not everybody’s that open minded,” Kazuo sighed.
+“Conflict between Egregore means an international incident.
+Each of these countries would prefer their adversaries not have an Egregore of their own.
 I should remind everyone here of Japan’s close ties with the Americans.
 Lisa Everest’s safety is by far priority one.”

 “So we’re playing favorites?”
 Fujiko asked.